×

 We asked foreigners in Quebec City what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In a rental property in Quebec City, tenants can typically expect to find a refrigerator, stove, dishwasher, and washer and dryer.
-Depending on the property, other appliances such as a microwave, toaster oven, and coffee maker may also be included," explained one expat in Quebec City.
+Depending on the property, other appliances such as a microwave, toaster oven, and coffee maker may also be included," said one expat in Quebec City.

 Additional Information about Searching for a Home in Quebec City: